emacs-mirror/emacs/mps/manual/source/pool/index.rst

 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====
 Property                                       AMC    AMCZ   AMS    AWL    LO     MV     MVFF   MVT    SNC
 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====
-Supports :c:func:`mps_alloc`?                  no     no     ??     no     no     yes    yes    no     ??
+Supports :c:func:`mps_alloc`?                  no     no     no     no     no     yes    yes    no     ??
-Supports :c:func:`mps_free`?                   no     no     ??     no     no     yes    yes    yes    ??
+Supports :c:func:`mps_free`?                   no     no     no     no     no     yes    yes    yes    ??
-Supports allocation points?                    yes    yes    ??     yes    yes    no     no     yes    ??
+Supports allocation points?                    yes    yes    yes    yes    yes    no     no     yes    ??
 Timing of collections?
-[2]_                    auto   auto   ??     auto   auto   ---    ---    ---    ??
+[2]_                    auto   auto   yes    auto   auto   ---    ---    ---    ??
 May contain references?
-[3]_                   yes    no     ??     yes    no     no     no     no     ??
+[3]_                   yes    no     yes    yes    no     no     no     no     ??
 May contain exact references?
-[4]_             yes    ---    ??     yes    ---    ---    ---    ---    ??
+[4]_             yes    ---    yes    yes    ---    ---    ---    ---    ??
 May contain ambiguous references?
-[4]_         no     ---    ??     no     ---    ---    ---    ---    ??
+[4]_         no     ---    no     no     ---    ---    ---    ---    ??
 May contain weak references?
-[4]_              no     ---    ??     yes    ---    ---    ---    ---    ??
+[4]_              no     ---    no     yes    ---    ---    ---    ---    ??
-Allocations fixed or variable in size?         var    var    ??     var    var    var    var    var    ??
+Allocations fixed or variable in size?         var    var    var    var    var    var    var    var    ??
 Alignment?
-[5]_                                conf   conf   ??     conf   conf   [6]_   [7]_   [6]_   ??
+[5]_                                conf   conf   conf   conf   conf   [6]_   [7]_   [6]_   ??
-Associated objects?
-[8]_                       no     ---    ??     yes    ---    ---    ---    ---    ??
+Dependent objects?
+[8]_                        no     ---    no     yes    ---    ---    ---    ---    ??
 May use remote references?
 [9]_                no     ---    ??     no     ---    ---    ---    ---    ??
 Ambiguous references keep blocks alive?        no     no     ??     no     no     ---    ---    ---    ??
 Blocks are automatically managed?
-[10]_        yes    yes    ??     yes    yes    no     no     no     ??
+[10]_        yes    yes    yes    yes    yes    no     no     no     ??
 Blocks are manually managed?
-[10]_             no     no     ??     no     no     yes    yes    yes    ??
+[10]_             no     no     no     no     no     yes    yes    yes    ??
 Blocks are scanned?
-[11]_                      yes    no     ??     yes    no     no     no     no     ??
+[11]_                      yes    no     yes    yes    no     no     no     no     ??
 Blocks support base references only?
 [12]_     yes    yes    ??     yes    yes    ---    ---    ---    ??
 Blocks support internal references?
 [12]_      no     no     ??     no     no     ---    ---    ---    ??
 Blocks may be protected by barriers?           yes    no     ??     yes    no     no     no     no     ??
-Blocks may move?                               yes    yes    ??     no     no     no     no     no     ??
+Blocks may move?                               yes    yes    no     no     no     no     no     no     ??
 Blocks may be finalized?                       yes    yes    ??     yes    yes    no     no     no     ??
 Blocks must be formatted?
-[11]_                yes    yes    ??     yes    yes    no     no     no     ??
+[11]_                yes    yes    yes    yes    yes    no     no     no     ??
 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====

 .. note::